-Mpinganjira granted bail
+Thom Mpinganjira granted bail

-Convict Thom Mpinganjira has been granted bail pending his appeal on his conviction and sentence.
+Convict Thom Mpinganjira has been granted bail pending his appeal against his conviction and nine-year prison sentence.

-Justice Frank Kapanda of the Supreme Court of Appeal has made the ruling following an application by the Mpinganjira.
+Justice Frank Kapanda of the Supreme Court of Appeal has made the ruling following an application by Mpinganjira.

 The businessperson was sentenced to nine years in prison last year for attempts to offer bribe to Constitutional Court Judges.

-The Supreme Court ruling comes a month High Court Judge John Chirwa in Blantyre dismissed Mpinganjira’s application for bail pending appeal and ordered Mpinganjira to pay costs for the bail application proceedings.
+The Supreme Court ruling comes a month after High Court Judge John Chirwa in Blantyre dismissed Mpinganjira’s application for bail pending appeal and ordered Mpinganjira to pay costs for the bail application proceedings.

 The businessperson appealed against the High Court ruling at the Supreme Court of Appeal and he has been successful.